hyperledger/iroha-2-docs/src/guide/advanced/wasm.md

     2. The ISI syntax is not familiar for most programmers.
     3. While ISI smart contracts are compact (usually a few bytes), they need to be hand-optimised.

-In the long run, all of these problems are taken care of by using a **domain-specific language**, which gets optimised and compiled into a sequence of instructions that executes fast, and takes very little space in the blocks, but is also easy to understand.
+In the long run, all of these problems are taken care of by using a **domain-specific language**, which gets optimised and compiled into a sequence of instructions that executes fast and takes very little space in the blocks, but is also easy to understand.
 Something that looks like your traditional `if` statements and `for` loops.

 However, in the interim, we have decided to use another portable binary standard called **Web assembly** or **WASM**.
 The main advantage of this format is that you can use any language you like (as long as it links statically against our helper library), and produce a 32-bit portable executable.
 The compilers take care of the optimisation, and you don't have to learn a new language (ahem… solidity… ahem), just to operate on the blockchain.